This topic answers questions about how you can use the edX mobile app on an Android smartphone or an iPhone to take edX

-For more information about enrolling and about course tracks, see Enrolling and Pursuing Certificates.
+For more information about enrolling and about course tracks, see Enrolling in edX Courses or Programs.

 The answer depends on the types of problems that are used in the course you are taking.
 If a course contains mobile friendly problem types, you can complete those types of problems using the mobile app.
 For a list of the types of problems you can complete using the mobile app, see What types of problems can I do in the mobile app?.
 Timed exams and proctored exams cannot be taken using the mobile app.

 You can watch course videos on the mobile app, and can also download videos to your mobile device for watching when you do not have an internet connection.
 When you have an internet connection, you can also read course announcements, participate in course discussions, and complete the mobile friendly problems in your assignments.